zryska/Edge-Data-Store-Docs/V1/OpcUa/OpcUaOverview.md

 As with other Edge Data Store EDS adapters, the EDS OPC UA adapter is configured using data source and data selection JSON documents.
 The data source configuration are identical with other adapters, but OPC UA supports an option to generate a template data selection file that can be manually edited and used for subsequent configuration.
 This optional process for generating and editing the file is different for [Windows](xref:opcUaDataSelectionWindows) and [Linux](xref:opcUaDataSelectionLinux).
 Once the template file is created it can be reused on both Linux and Windows without changes.

-OPC UA is a standard, which ensures open EDS adapter, interoperability, security, and reliability of industrial automation devices and systems.
+OPC UA is an open standard, which ensures interoperability, security, and reliability of industrial automation devices and systems.
 OPC UA is recognized as one of the key communication and data modeling technologies of Industry 4.0, due to the fact that it works with many software platforms and that it is completely scalable and flexible.

 ## Configuration of OPC UA data source